 - Isla San Cristobal (Puerto Baquerizo Moreno)

-Each of these islands has places you can walk to for free to enjoy hiking, museums, snorkeling areas, tortoise sanctuaries, and lots of wild sea lions & marine iguanas (among other wildlife).
-These three Galapagos islands also have plenty of tourism agencies where you can book day trips and excursions.
-During these day tours, you are able to access even more islands all throughout the Galapagos archipelago.
+Each of these islands has places to walk to, to enjoy hiking, museums, snorkeling areas, tortoise sanctuaries, and lots of wild sea lions & marine iguanas (among other wildlife), all for FREE.
+These three Galapagos islands also have plenty of tourism agencies to book day trips and excursions.
+During these day tours, even more islands can be accessed throughout the Galapagos archipelago.

-There is also a fourth island to consider, Isla Floreana, which also has budget-friendly accommodation and restaurants.
-But ferry connections to Floreana change frequently and run irregularly (1-2 times per week), often making it impossible to stay on Floreana for just a night or two.
-But there are still plenty of sights to see and activities to do from the other three islands.
+There is also a fourth island to consider, Isla Floreana, which similarly has budget-friendly accommodation and restaurants.
+But ferry connections to Floreana change frequently and run irregularly (1-2 times per week).
+This can make it impossible to stay on Isla Floreana for just a night or two.
+But there are still plenty of sights to see and activities to do from the other three main Galapagos islands.
 Those three islands alone can easily keep a traveler busy for weeks!

-Independent travel in the Galapagos is most definitely the most economical way to tour the islands, as you can get by on about $30 per person, per day, before factoring in the costs of tours.
+Independent travel in the Galapagos is most definitely the most economical way to tour the islands, as it is realistically possible to get by on a budget of about $30 per person, per day, before factoring in the costs of optional day tours.
 More on that later.

 Booking a Last-Minute Galapagos Boat Tour